eagronin/market-basket-prepare/README.md

 t.test(spent_with_id, spent_no_id)
 ```

-  3. Select the time of purchase per invoice for each group (we calculate the most frequent occurance of time across items that belong to the same invoice to prevent typos affecting results, as invoice time should be the same for all items contained in it), and compare the means using a t-test:
+  3. Select the time of purchase per invoice for each group (we calculate the most frequent occurrence of time across items that belong to the same invoice to prevent typos affecting results, as invoice time should be the same for all items contained in it), and compare the means using a t-test:

 ```R
 hour_with_id = tapply(